G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

 The following components/hooks have been identified as candidates for extraction, ranked in order of recommended implementation priority:

-#### 1. Media Type Rendering Components (HIGH PRIORITY)
+#### 1. Media Type Rendering Components (COMPLETED)
-- **Description**: Create specialized components for each media type (video, image, canvas).
+- **Description**: Created specialized components for each media type (video, image, canvas).
-- **Target File**: `src/components/preview/media/VideoElement.tsx`, `ImageElement.tsx`, `CanvasElement.tsx`
+- **Created Files**:
+  - `src/components/preview/media/VideoElement.tsx` - For video content and canvas rendering
+  - `src/components/preview/media/ImageElement.tsx` - For image content and error states
+  - `src/components/preview/media/MediaContainer.tsx` - Wrapper component that selects the appropriate media renderer
-- **Benefits**: Simplifies conditional rendering logic, improves readability, allows for type-specific optimizations.
+- **Benefits**: Simplified conditional rendering logic, improved readability, allows for type-specific optimizations.
-- **Implementation Plan**:
-  1. Create individual components for each media type
-  2. Extract the rendering logic specific to each type
-  3. Pass all necessary props and refs
-  4. Replace conditional rendering in the main component with these specialized components
-- **Testing Focus**: Media loading, playback controls for each media type, error states handling.
+- **Implementation Status**: Completed - All media rendering logic has been extracted from VideoContextScenePreviewPlayer.tsx into dedicated components, with proper type safety and consistent behavior.

 #### 2. Animation Frame Loop Hook (HIGH PRIORITY)
 - **Description**: Extract the request animation frame (rAF) loop used for tracking media playback time.